-Cambridge is a larger medium-sized city located in the state of Massachusetts.
-With a population of 118,488 people and 33 associated neighborhoods, Cambridge is the fourth largest community in Massachusetts.
-Much of the housing stock in Cambridge was built prior to World War II, making it one of the older and more historic cities in the country.
+Cambridge is a relatively large city located in the state of Massachusetts.
+With a population of 118,214 people and 33 associated neighborhoods, Cambridge is the fourth largest community in Massachusetts.
+Cambridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Cambridge home prices are not only among the most expensive in Massachusetts, but Cambridge real estate also consistently ranks among the most expensive in America.